-Dr. Stephanie Crabb graduated with a Doctorate of Veterinary Medicine from Iowa State University in 2001.
+Dr. Stephanie Crabb, our Chief of Staff, graduated with a Doctorate of Veterinary Medicine from Iowa State University in 2001.
 After graduation, she decided to move to St. Augustine to be close to family and further pursue her veterinary career.
 Dr. Crabb is Assistant Chief of Staff at Jackson Veterinary Hospital.
 Her special veterinary interests include internal medicine, oncology, dentistry and cold laser therapy.

 She has two dogs, Zoey (Cavalier King Charles Spaniel) and Kahlua (Old English Mastiff), as well as an older cat, Sage, and two new rescue kittens, Charlie and Monkey.

 Anna Thompson, DVM

 Dr. Anna Thompson attended college and veterinary school at the University of Florida, graduating in 2008.
 She is a native of St. Augustine and has been with Jackson Veterinary Hospital since shortly after graduation.
 Her special interests include internal medicine and dermatology.

 Outside of work, Dr. Thompson enjoys spending time with her husband and two sons, going to the beach, and practicing yoga.
 She also has three dogs (two Chihuahuas and a Jack Russell Terrier) and a cat (Maine Coon).

 John Glidewell, DVM